gvwilson/sensibleadventures/nardica/nardica.md

 but then he grinned at her widened eyes and she didn't know if he was kidding or not.

-Ten steps brought them to a windowless office not much larger than the room they had been waiting in.
+The windowless office was not much smaller than the room they had been waiting in.
 Framed photographs on the walls traced the history of Rothera from its early days as a research station through the opening of the mines